h-walk/PySlice/README.md

 # TACAW

-TACAW is a Python package for simulating and analyzing **time-resolved electron diffraction patterns** from molecular dynamics trajectories.
+TACAW is a Python package for simulating and analyzing **time-resolved electron diffraction data** from molecular dynamics trajectories.
 It implements the Time Autocorrelation of Auxiliary Wave Method to convert time-domain electron scattering data into the frequency-domain, enabling the analysis of phonon dynamics and vibrational modes in materials.

 ## Core Value Proposition